dulimarta/spherical-easel/docs/design/handlers/index.md

 Almost all handlers extend <span class="class">MouseHandler</span> (the exception is <span class="class">PanZoomHandler</span>).
 This means that almost all handlers have access to the following variables that are computed in the <span class="method">mouseMoved()</span> method.

+- <span class="variable">currentSphereVector</span>: This the <span class="class">Vector3</span> location on the ideal unit sphere corresponding to the current mouse location.
-- <span class="variable">currentSpherePoint</span> This the location on the sphere of default radius corresponding to mouse location.
+- <span class="variable">previousSphereVector</span>: This the <span class="class">Vector3</span> location on the ideal unit sphere of corresponding to the previous mouse location.
+- <span class="variable">currentScreenVector</span>: This the <span class="class">Two.Vector</span> location in the Default Screen Plane of the current mouse location.
-- <span class="variable">currentScreenPoint</span> This the location of the
+- <span class="variable">previousScreenVector</span>: This the <span class="class">Two.Vector</span> location in the Default Screen Plane of the previous mouse location.
-- <span class="variable">isOnSphere</span>
+- <span class="variable">isOnSphere</span>: This boolean variable indicates if the current mouse location is inside the boundary circle in the Default Screen Plane

+In addition, the <span class="method">mouseMoved()</span> method queries the Vuex Store to find and highlight all the nearby objects.
+The variable <span class="variable">hitNodules</span> is an array of nearby SEObjects that is sorted into the different class like <span class="variable">hitPoints</span>, <span class="variable">hitSegments</span>, <span class="variable">hitLines</span>, etc.

 <<< @/src/eventHandlers/MouseHandler.ts